LivesInRoom29/Employee_Summary_Generator/README.md

 * Starter code provided by Trilogy Education Services.
 * Regex for email validation modified from: https://www.regular-expressions.info/email.html
 * To generate the animated gif: https://gifcap.dev/
-* To make the instructional video: https://www.loom.com/
+* To record the instructional video: https://www.loom.com/.
+* To edit the video: https://shotcut.org/
 * Thanks to the UNH Bootcamp instructor, TAs, and tutors for giving us great instruction, resources, and support.
 * Thanks to my classmates for sharing awesome resources and questions.